The Fibers Fund is proud to support the following entrepreneurs:

 • Winona's Hemp

-Winona’s Hemp and the Anishinaabe Agricultural Institute are working to restore foodways, rematriate seeds, and make a new economy; one based on local food, energy and fiber.
+Rooted on the White Earth reservation, Winona’s Hemp and the Anishinaabe Agricultural Institute are working to restore foodways, rematriate seeds, and make a new economy; one based on local food, energy and fiber.

 • Seed2Shirt